lguadal/ContaminantsMitoShearwaters/README.md

 4)  *Littoral Environnement et Sociétés (LIENSs), UMR 7266 CNRS-Université de la Rochelle, 2 rue Olympe de Gouges, 17000 La Rochelle, France*

-✉ For correspondence regarding the code in this repository, please
+✉ For correspondence regarding the code, statistical analyses or the study system , please
 contact: Guadalupe
 (<a href= "mailto:lopez-nava.guadalupe@bi.mpg.de">lopez-nava.guadalupe[at]bi.mpg.de</a>)

-✉ For correspondence regarding the data collection , please
+✉ For correspondence regarding the data collection and study system please
+contact:
-contact: Stefania (mitochondrial metabolism)
+Stefania (mitochondrial metabolism)
 (<a href= "mailto:stefania.casagrande@bi.mpg.de">stefania.casagrande[at]bi.mpg.de</a>) or Lucie (contaminants and stable isotopes)
 (<a href= "mailto:lucie.michel282@gmail.com">lucie.michel282[at]gmail.com</a>)

-In this repository you can find all the data and code needed to reproduce our investigation on contaminants and mitochondria bioenergetic metabolism in Scopoli's shearwater (*Calonectris diomedea*) monitored over 2 years in Linosa Island located in the Sicilian Channel (IT)
+In this repository you can find all the data and code needed to reproduce our study on contaminants and mitochondria bioenergetic metabolism in Scopoli's shearwater (*Calonectris diomedea*) sampled over 2 years in Linosa Island located in the Sicilian Channel (IT)

 ![](images/shearwateradult.jpeg)